12 Best Waterfalls in Utah, From Local Favorites to Hidden Gems

 Bridal Veil Falls is the tallest waterfall in Utah, and boy is it a beauty!
 Since the 1.4-mile hiking trail to Bridal Veil Falls is relatively easy, it’s also one of the most popular waterfalls in Utah.
 The 607-foot waterfall in Provo Canyon is best viewed between May and September, and you’ll want to get an early start if you want to avoid the crowds.

 Named for its use as a natural pen for calves in the late 1800s, Calf Creek Falls has grown in popularity over the years.
-The hiking trail is just shy of six miles roundtrip, and rated as moderately difficult.
+The hiking trail is just over six miles roundtrip and rated as moderately difficult.
 The lower Calf Creek falls are 130 feet high and drop into a deep swimming hole.
-The upper Calf Creek Falls are 88 feet tall and while they may not be as popular as the lower fall, it’s just as beautiful!
+There is also an upper Calf Creek Falls, which is 88 feet tall and while it may not be as popular as the lower fall, it’s just as beautiful!

 3. Stewart Falls